marelize-gorgens/Bangladesh/README.md

 ## Introduction

-- For any changes in the repository please refer to instructions laid out here and if not available here please email at mgorgens@worldbank.org or edin.hamzic@symphony.is.
+- For any changes in the repository please refer to instructions laid out here and if not available here please email at Marelize Gorgens (World Bank) or Edin Hamzic ([Symphony](www.symphony.is)).
 - The README.md/.ipynb document lays out the structure of repository and set of instructions about naming nomenclature and how to keep the repository.
 - The README.md/.ipynb contains the following sections:
     - Repository structure